wa008/reinforcement-learning/README.md

 Problem: tkinter can't support maps that have more than 20 row and columns in my person machine(Mac M1 mini), I don't know how to display bigger maps that have more rows and columns

-I'm very grateful that if you have some suggestion, email: hzp1024@qq.com
+I'm very grateful that if you have some suggestion.